Ka Hale ‘Ohana was given to Hawaii’s American Cancer Society in 1996 by a hui of donors motivated by two desires:

 The hui also wanted to see the work of the Society carried out in a home-like setting, one that would be comfortable for volunteers and comforting to the patients they serve.
 By completely furnishing the property, they succeeded beautifully.
-Today Ka Hale ‘Ohana, centrally located and blessed by easy access and ample parking, bustles with activity.
-Patients come here for support groups, to have wigs fitted, and to arrange transportation to medical appointments.
+Today, Ka Hale ‘Ohana, centrally located and blessed by easy access and ample parking, bustles with activity.
+Patients come here for support groups, to have wigs fitted, and to arrange transportation and medical appointments.
 Volunteers train here, conduct meetings and coordinate cancer screenings.
-And members of the community gather here to learn about cancer prevention, detection and treatment.
+Members of the community gather here to learn about cancer prevention, detection and treatment.

 The smaller adjacent house was built for $3,600 in 1917 to house domestic help and later housed the growing family of George Ewart’s descendants.
 Until 1995, four generations of Ewarts lived on the property, evolving by marriage into Cattons and Yorks.

-On the front lawn of Ka Hale ‘Ohana is a sculpture of a pueo (owl), carved of native bluestone.
-A gift to the Society from seven friends, the pueo represents an ‘aumakua- a protecting spirit- for the Society’s work in Hawai’i.
-The pueo is dedicated to the memory of Monsignor Charles A. Kekumano, a longtime volunteer of the American Cancer Society.
+On the front lawn of Ka Hale ‘Ohana is a sculpture of a pueo, carved of native bluestone.
+A gift to the Society from seven friends, the pueo represents an ‘aumakua- a protecting spirit- for the Society’s work in Hawaii.
+The pueo is dedicated to the memory of Monsignor Charles A. Kekumano, a longtime volunteer of the Cancer Society.